scribe/ds3_java_sdk/README.md

 1. Customer has Flashnet with Avid PAM
 1. Customer has Diva with Avid MAM
 1. Customer has Flashnet with Avid MAM
-1. Customer's need a way to deliver content via FTP/SMB
+1. Customers need a way to deliver content via FTP/SMB
-1. Customer's want insight into which assets are on which Tapes
+1. Customers want insight into asset location on tape(s)
 1. Partners developing their own integrations with Black Pearl
 1. Partners developing their own integration with Black Pearl using Partial File Recovery for Assets
 1. Customer has Grass Valley

 ## API Design
 The primary interface for moving data will be via the Escape Pod's API.
 As such the file transferring interface is the most important part of the API.
-Without an easy way to suppor the above use cases, Escape Pod will not be successful, and will not provide the kind of usability that our customer's and partners need.
+Without an easy way to support the above use cases, Escape Pod will not be successful, and will not provide the kind of usability that our customers and partners need.

 ### File Transferring
-File Transferring should be Asynchronous and should hide all details of the BP API.
+File Transferring should be asynchronous and should hide all details of the BlackPearl API.
 At no point should we expose Blobs or Chunks to users of this API.
 Being Asynchronous means that we'll need to be able to read content that is stored in SMB shares (using UNC paths), Avid's Isis/Nexus storage system, and via FTP.

 Most M&E workflows deal with assets as opposed to files directly.
-We've seen at customer sites where they will deal only with Assets that are managed (either by Avid PAM or Avid MAM), or they will sometimes store files directly (if stored directly, they could use the browser, but for automation purposes we should incorperate the ability for users to archive individual files, as well as assets).
+We have customers who deal only with Assets that are managed (either by Avid PAM or Avid MAM) and customers who deal only with files directly (if stored directly, they could use the browser, but for automation purposes we should incorperate the ability for users to archive individual files, as well as assets).

 #### Examples: